mcyan/CodilityTask3/README.md

 - Selenium

 ## API Tests
-- APP Authenticate - GenToken: script will test scenarios which token should/shouldn't be generated, and read token from gmail to ensure the email can be sent to desired email account.
+- APP Authenticate - gentoken: script will test scenarios which token should/shouldn't be generated, and read token from gmail to ensure the email can be sent to desired email account.
 The feature will be extended later to get new token for running the test itself (currently it used a fixed authentication, will expire in 3 days)

+- APP Authenticate - verifytoken

 - User Authenticate